fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 ### Mapping Power Consumption By Layer

-To map the individual layer power output for each cycle and produce a CSV file, you’ll need to have your benchmark data organized in the results folder.
+To map the individual layer power output for each cycle and produce a CSV file, you’ll need to have your benchmark data from running the two power measurement scripts above which should be in the results folder.
 This data includes:

 1. {n}_cycles_power_log_{timestamp}.log
 2. {n}_seconds_idling_power_log_{timestamp}.log